teler-sh/teler/README.md

 * **Alerting**: teler provides alerting when a threat is detected, push notifications include Slack, Telegram and Discord.

+* **Monitoring**: We've our own metrics if you want to monitor threats easily, and we use Prometheus for that.

 * **Latest resources**: Collections is continuously up-to-date.

 * **Minimal configuration**: You can just run it against your log file, write the log format and let